oracle-livelabs/goldengate/ggs-to-ogg/create/create.md

 In this lab, you will:

 * Create an OCI GoldenGate deployment
-* Create the source and target connections## Task 1: Create a deployment
+* Create the source and target connections
+* Enable the GGADMIN user and supplemental logging
+* Review the OCI GoldenGate deployment details
+* Access the OCI GoldenGate deployment console

+### Prerequisites

+This lab assumes that you completed all preceding labs.

+## Task 1: Create a deployment

 > **Note:** *Compartment names in the screenshots may differ from values that appear in your environment.*